-The CL Resin is based on an extraction system that is selective for soft cations such as palladium, platinum, mercury, gold and silver and is mainly used for the separation of chloride and iodide, especially in the context of Cl-36 and I-129 analysis.
+The CL Resin is based on an extraction system that is selective for soft cations such as platinum, palladium, mercury, gold and silver and is mainly used for the separation of chloride and iodide, especially in the context of Cl-36 and I-129 analysis, and the removal of radioiodine from effluents.

-The selectivity for halides is introduced by loading the resin with Ag^+ allowing good selectivity for anions, especially halides, forming sparely soluble or insoluble Ag complexes.
-Since the resin retains Ag^+ over a wide range of pH values it also allows loading chloride and iodide from various conditions (slightly alkaline to strongly acidic), ideally under reducing conditions to assure their presence as halides.
+The selectivity for halides is introduced by loading the resin with Ag+ allowing good selectivity for anions, especially halides, forming sparsely soluble or insoluble Ag complexes.
+Since the resin retains Ag+ over a wide range of pH values it also allows loading chloride and iodide from various conditions (slightly alkaline to strongly acidic), ideally under reducing conditions to ensure their presence as halides.